BazingoW/LudumDare39/README.md

 # Soulviver - Ludum Dare 39 Entry

-A 2D scrollerr made in 48 hours for a game jam.
+A 2D scroller made in 48 hours (in Unity) for a game jam.
 The them for this game jam was  **running out of power**.

 The story of this game is that you are a robot that needs to feed on human souls to survive.